HugoGGuerrier/lime-language/doc/user_manual.md

 **Note:** In the future, the type annotations for parameters will be optional.

+**Note:** Function and constant declarations are considered as expressions of the `unit` type

 ## Expressions

-In the Lime language all semantic constructs are expressions then can be typed.
+In the Lime language quite all syntax constructs are expressions then can be typed and have a value.

 ### Block-Expression